awwright/magnode/doc/en/user/setup.md

 ## Setup

-Currently Magnode demands some knowledge of ECMAScript/Javascript coding, MongoDB databases, website design, and webserver setup.
+Currently Magnode demands some knowledge of ECMAScript/Javascript coding, MongoDB, website design, and webserver setup.
 These needs should be reduced down to the bare minimum as development proceeds (configuration of the webserver).

 This will demonstrate how to setup Magnode to host a basic blog-like website with static pages, and named and dated posts.
 This involves setting up user accounts and authentication, the site theme, the database, and navigation menus.